 The adjustment factor is based on a reference value.
 The reference value for pension adjustments is set in such a way that the increase in pensions corresponds to the rise in consumer prices.

-The 2021 pension adjustment includes a sliding scale which increases smaller pensions considerably:
+The 2022 pension adjustment includes a sliding scale which increases smaller pensions considerably:

-- Smaller pensions up to EUR 1,000 will be increased by 3.5 percent.
+- Smaller pensions up to EUR 1,000 will be increased by 3.0 percent.

-- Overall pensions from EUR 1,000 up to a pension amount of EUR 1,400, are linear depreciated from 3.5 percent to 1.5 percent.
+- Overall pensions from EUR 1,000 up to a pension amount of EUR 1,300, are linear depreciated from 3.0 percent to 1.8 percent.

-- Pensions from EUR 1,400 up to EUR 2,333 are increased by 1.5 percent.
+- Pensions above EUR 1,000 are increased by 1.8 percent.

-The average increase in consumer prices, on which the calculation of the adjustment factor is based, amounted to 1.5 percent.
-For recipients of smaller pensions, this means that their pension increase is twice as much as that provided for by the law.
+The average increase in consumer prices, on which the calculation of the adjustment factor is based, amounted to 1.8 percent.
+For recipients of smaller pensions, this means that their pension increase is almost twice as much as that provided for by the law.
 Pensions of this amount are below the income tax threshold, so the increase in pensions is also tax free.